Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 Christine Gott, Director of HR, GVA Property Management

-Option 2: Level-Funded Plans
+Option 2: Health Insurance

 A level-funded health plan is a group insurance option that blends characteristics of fully insured plans with self-insured plans, commonly used by applicable large employers (ALEs).

-With a level-funded plan, the employer pays a fixed monthly payment to cover estimated claims, administrative costs, and stop-loss insurance.
 If claims are lower than anticipated, the employer may receive a refund at the end of the year.
 If claims are higher, stop-loss insurance steps in to cover the overage, limiting your risk.

-So which plan is best?
+So which option is best?

 The answer to this question is different for each covered individual and household.